GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Introduction

-A vast literature on (centralized) online optimization algorithms analyzed through the notion of dynamic regret has been produced in recent years.
-Among the others, a generalization of the gradient method is proposed in~\cite{zinkevich2003online} to address online convex programs, and regret bounds are studied in~\cite{jadbabaie2015online}.
-In~\cite{zhang2017improved}, a tighter regret bound for non-degenerate functions is provided.
-In~\cite{simonetto2016class,fazlyab2017prediction} prediction-correction schemes are proposed to solve convex online optimization problems.
-The tracking of time-varying parameters with unknown dynamics is addressed in~\cite{mokhtari2016online}.
-Dynamic resource allocation problems over networks are studied in~\cite{chen2017online}, while a personalized optimization setup is introduced in~\cite{simonetto2019personalized}.
-It is worth noting that online optimization is strictly related to stochastic optimization.
-In fact, stochastic problems may be seen as online ones in which the sequence of objective functions is known to possess a particular probabilistic structure.
-Mostly due to their relevance in machine learning problems, many algorithms dealing with stochastic problems flourished in recent years.
-Starting from the classical stochastic gradient descent~\cite{bertsekas2000gradient}, a number of methods based on momentum estimation and adaptive step-size choices have been proposed~\cite{duchi2011adaptive,zeiler2012adadelta,tieleman2012lecture,kingma2014adam}.
-In particular, Adam algorithm, originally proposed in \cite{kingma2014adam}, is a method based on adaptive estimates of first and second order gradient momenta that has been successfully employed in many problems.
-Adam combines the advantages of the popular methods AdaGrad and RMSProp, respectively proposed in \cite{duchi2011adaptive} and \cite{tieleman2012lecture}.
-Additional insights about Adam are given in \cite{bock2018improvement}, \cite{bock2019non}, \cite{chen2018convergence} and \cite{reddi2019convergence}, where some frameworks in which the algorithm is not able to reach the optimal solution are also shown.
-This limitation is deeply studied in \cite{zou2019sufficient}, where a sufficient condition for convergence is formally established, and is further addressed in \cite{zhou2018adashift} where an effective extension of Adam, namely AdaShift, is proposed.
-Optimization problems characterized by time-varying cost functions have been also widely investigated in the distributed optimization literature.
+Online optimization problems, characterized by time-varying cost functions, have been originally addressed in the centralized framework, see, e.g., \cite{simonetto2016class,fazlyab2017prediction} and references therein, but recently have received significant attention also in the distributed optimization literature.
 In~\cite{cavalcante2013distributed} an online optimization algorithm based on a distributed subgradient scheme is proposed.
 In \cite{towfic2014adaptive} an adaptive diffusion algorithm is proposed to address changes regarding both the cost function and the constraints characterizing the problem.
 A class of coordination algorithms that generalize distributed online subgradient descent and saddle-point dynamics is proposed in \cite{mateos2014distributed} for network scenarios modeled by jointly-connected graphs.
 An algorithm consisting of a subgradient flow combined with a push-sum consensus is studied in \cite{akbari2015distributed} for time-varying directed graphs.
 Cost uncertainties and switching communication topologies are addressed in \cite{hosseini2016online} by using a distributed algorithm based on dual subgradient averaging.
 A distributed version of the mirror descent algorithm is proposed in \cite{shahrampour2017distributed} to address online optimization problems.
 In~\cite{akbari2019individual} an online algorithm based on the alternating direction method of multipliers is proposed, and in~\cite{yi2020distributed} time-varying inequality constraints are also considered.
+Online optimization is strictly related to stochastic optimization.
 Regarding distributed algorithms for stochastic optimization, in \cite{ram2010distributed} authors investigate the convergence properties of a distributed algorithm dealing with subgradients affected by stochastic errors.
-In \cite{richards2020graph} convex problems in multi-agent learning are addressed by enhancing a distributed stochastic subgradient with graph-dependent implicit regularization strategies.
-In \cite{farina2019randomized} a block-wise method is proposed to deal with high-dimensional stochastic problems, while in~\cite{pu2020distributed} a distributed gradient tracking method is analyzed in a stochastic setup.
+In \cite{farina2019randomized} a block-wise method is proposed to deal with high-dimensional stochastic problems, while in~\cite{pu2020distributed} a distributed gradient tracking method is analyzed in a stochastic set-up.